StrayLamb2/qLD/README.md

 ```

 ### TL;WR
 It is suggested that you (at least) briefly view the rest of the Readme.
-If you just want to test the program before investing more time into it, you can use the following commands to install and test-run qLD in blis kernel mode:
+If you just want to test the program before investing more time into it, you can use the following commands to install and test-run quickLD in blis kernel mode:

 ```
 ./install_blis